khanil/superforms/README.md

 2. Install [PostgreSQL](https://www.postgresql.org/download/) (version >= 9.4.0).

 3. Create database and change the db connection settings in config/config.json to your own.
-Format of connection string:
+The connection string has the following format:
   `postgres://username:password@localhost:port/database_name`.

 4. Install dependencies using npm from application folder:
   `npm install`.

 5. Run it:
-  `node server.js` and see on [localhost:3000](http://localhost:3000/).
+  `node server.js` or `supervisor server.js` and see on [localhost:3000](http://localhost:3000/).